 GVI have partnered up with educare centres and nurseries in townships across Cape Town to implement and deliver educational programs to underprivileged young children.
 We have been working with our current partners in the Nomzamo Township for over five years and see the relationship as a long term commitment and one with underlying sustainable principles.

 Prior to our involvement, these children received the safety and security that the sanctuary provides, food and clothing, but little to no access to education.
-GVI work with nursery age children, primary school age children that have not yet been placed in a local school, children with special needs and others with a variety of behavioural and learning difficulties.
+GVI work with nursery age children and primary school age children that have not yet been placed in a local school.
 In all cases, without GVI’s involvement, they would not be receiving the bridging educational and developmental stimulation that they need to enable them to re-join mainstream government education.
 We have seen a remarkable improvement in the children, but there is still a desperate need for extra hands and skills to help deliver and run these educational activities.

 We have a very strong child protection policy, implemented across our sites.
 Staff who take photos are required to ensure they are up to a standard approved by a social worker.
 We do not use faces or children’s names on social media or in any public domain.
 We have strict expectations of volunteers as far as how they interact with the children.
 We also give no information to the volunteers about the children’s backgrounds.